 I've done so well with my surgery, been very blessed to have wonderful caregivers, family & friends to help with a variety of things you take for granted on a daily basis.
 And I appreciate every bit of that.

 Yesterday one of my visitors commented he'd like to take my kitty Badajan to the shooting range to use as target practice.
 I was so stunned I just mumbled something and walked out of the room.
 Tried not to give too much thought to it, but it resurfaced in my dreams last night.
 Someone was shooting at my precious kitty and he was running to try to get away; I was trying to rescue him & couldn't quite reach him.
 I'm not sure why someone would say such a cruel thing in the first place, but certainly not to someone they know cherishes their pet and is clinging to them during recovery from surgery.
 Badajan is a very gentle, sweet-natured, 17 yr old kitty who loves everyone.
 It's been on my mind much today.
-I know he didn't mean it literally, and I recognize I'm a bit overly-sensitive/emotional just now,
+I know he didn't mean it literally, and I recognize I'm a bit overly-sensitive/emotional just now, but it was hurtful all the same.

 Precious Father and Divine Mother, please help me be sensitive to others and respect those things they hold dear.